-Ray Allen (7/20/75) is a former basketball player who is widely considered to be one of the best shooters of all time.
-A ten-time NBA All-Star and a two-time champion, he holds the record for the most 3-point field goals ever with an amazing tally of 2,973.
+Ray Allen (7/20/75) is a former basketball player considered one of the best shooters of all time.
+A ten-time NBA All-Star and a two-time champion, he holds the record for the most 3-point field goals ever with a fantastic tally of 2,973.

-Ray Allen rookie year was 1996 and after impressing for the Milwaukee Bucks and the Seattle SuperSonics, he finally won an NBA Championship with the Boston Celtics (after the Larry Bird era), and had more championship success with the Miami Heat in 2013.
+Ray Allen’s rookie year was 1996.
+After impressing for the Milwaukee Bucks and the Seattle SuperSonics, he finally won an NBA Championship with the Boston Celtics (after the Larry Bird era), and had more championship success with the Miami Heat in 2013.

-Here’s everything you need to know about his rookie card options, along with a trio of the best RCs to look out for at auction.
+Here’s everything you need to know about his rookie card options and a trio of the best RCs to look out for at auction.

-We’ve prepared a list with three of the most popular Ray Allen rookie card options according to recent auction data.
+According to recent auction data, we’ve prepared a list with three of the most popular Ray Allen rookie card options.

 1996 Ray Allen Topps Chrome RC #217

-The most valuable Allen rookie card by a significant margin, it comes with a refractor parallel which is one of his rarest options.
+The most valuable Allen rookie card by a significant margin comes with a refractor parallel, one of his rarest options.
 The action shot shows Allen dominating as he attempts to win the ball.
 It’s a key rookie from the set, making the card a solid investment choice.
 The quote on the back reads;

 “Characterized as a “wonderful, wonderful human being” by UConn coach Jim Calhoun, Ray brings more to the NBA than just a UPI College Player of the Year tribute”.

-With a three-tier base set, you’ll be able to tell the difference by checking out whether your 1996 Finest has a bronze, silver or gold border.
+With a three-tier base set, you can tell the difference by checking out whether your 1996 Finest has a bronze, silver or gold border.
 The image shows Allen breaking through the middle with metallic edges ripping away in a stunning design.
-All three also have refractors, inserted into packs at the following rates;
+All three also have refractors inserted into packs at the following rates;

 - Bronze Refractors 1:12 packs